rust-lang/book/second-edition/src/ch20-05-sending-requests-via-channels.md

 case won't happen even though the compiler can't tell that, which is an appropriate use of `unwrap` as we discussed in Chapter 9.

 Are we done yet?
 Not quite!
-We've still got a closure that only references the receiving end of the channel in the worker, and instead we need the closure to loop forever, asking the receiving end of the channel for a job, and running the job when it gets one.
+In the worker, we've still got a closure being passed to `thread::spawn` that only *references* the receiving end of the channel.
+Instead, we need the closure to loop forever, asking the receiving end of the channel for a job, and running the job when it gets one.
 Let's make the change shown in Listing 20-20 to `Worker::new`:

 <span class="filename">Filename: src/lib.rs</span>